-Mezze Bistro + Bar is a classic bistro-style restaurant offering refined, contemporary American cuisine, warm hospitality and exceptional service in an historic 19th century building.
+Mezze Bistro + Bar is a classic bistro-style restaurant offering refined, contemporary American cuisine, warm hospitality and exceptional service in a historic 19th-century building.

 In June 2010, the restaurant relocated to three beautiful, bucolic acres overlooking Sheep Hill in Williamstown, MA.
 This move allows us to better put into practice our farm-to-table mission and our commitment to fostering closer relationships between eaters, growers, and the environment.
 Together we can eat better, enjoy the views, share wholesome dishes and embrace a lifestyle that remains not only sustainable – but also eminently enjoyable.